Where to eat with kids in Estonia

 Family dining on Saaremaa

 Georg Ots Spa Hotel Restaurant on Saaremaa was recognized for the fourth year in a row — it is an absolute family favorite.
-Särg is sure to please adults and children alike.
-It earned a spot in the White Guide Nordic for its seasonal menu, and kids will love the outdoor playground.
+Adults and children alike will enjoy Saaremaa Veski, a historic mill-turned-restaurant.
+It earned a spot in the White Guide Nordic, and kids will love the outdoor playground.

 Photo author: Mariann Liimal